VivianeSimolka/ELT-pipeline/README.md

 | 128                               |

 Although I calculated an average of 128 days, I would not communicate this KPI to any decision maker.
-There are a significant amount of transaction being made before the store onboarding time, leading to the conclusion that something is wrong whether in my calculations or on the base data.
+As the store onboarding timestamp doesn't seem very reliable, there could be something is wrong whether in my calculations or on the base data.

 As an alternative, I looked into the time between the 1st and the 5th transaction (model `time_between_first_and_fifth_transaction`), as the I cannot ensure the accuracy of the field `store_onboarding_timestamp`.
 Even though it does not answer the question, it is a more reliable KPI, as we know that at the time of the first transaction, the store as a functioning device in its possession.